 Typically, withdrawals from SRS fall under three scenarios: retirement, death and early withdrawal.

 You can withdraw your SRS monies over 10 years.
 50% of the amount withdrawn will be taxed.
 Spreading out your withdrawals will generally result in greater tax savings.

 To be penalty-free, the withdrawal has to be made after the statutory retirement age at the time of your first SRS contribution.
 For example, the statutory retirement age is currently 62 years.
 Hence you can withdraw the SRS monies any time after you turn 62 and no penalty will be imposed.

-If there is any balance in the SRS account at the end of the 10th year, and you choose not to withdraw the amount, it will be deemed to be fully withdrawn.
+For balance in the SRS account at the end of the 10th year, if you choose not to withdraw the amount, it will be deemed to be fully withdrawn.
 50% of the amount will be taxed.